SafUmmSul91/Like_I_Said_Try_Again/README.md

 * Canva used to create leaflets and graphics used in portfolio  page and for Hero image and Avatar.

-* Youtube: helping me through bugs and responsiveness issues
+* Youtube: helping me through bugs, responsiveness and styling options.

+* Stack Overflow: find out how to use gradients, help with positioning of sections especially Landing Hero Image.

 * Mentor D.Vlaanderen for giving me tips and spotting typo's last minute

 * Code Institute:
 1. for their support and for giving me a much appreciated and needed extention.
-2. Sample C.V.
+2. I used the sample Sample C.V. from the Resume Project.
+3. I used the previous videos in the course to help me create the form, footer and Nav alongside Bootstrap.